 The Compensation Committee reviews the base salaries of our executive officers, including our Named Executive Officers, from time to time and makes adjustments (or, in the case of our Chief Executive Officer, may recommend adjustments for approval by our Board of Directors) as it determines to be reasonable and necessary to reflect the scope of his or her performance, contributions, responsibilities, experience, prior salary level, position and market conditions, including base salary amounts relative to similarly-situated executive officers at peer group companies.
-Mr. Sullivan joined the Company as President and Chief Executive Officer on July 14, 2020.
-Pursuant to the terms of his employment agreement, his 2020 annual base salary was \$600,000.
-Mr. Macan joined the Company on January 21, 2020 as Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary.
-Pursuant to his offer letter his 2020 annual base salary was \$350,000.
-Effective on January 1, 2020, the Compensation Committee increased the annual base salaries of Messrs.
-Furlong, Harper and Guthrie to \$361,000, \$342,000 and \$331,000, respectively.
-In connection with their roles as interim Co-Presidents, each of Messrs.
-Furlong and Macan received \$75,000 in additional salary.
-The Compensation Committee evaluated all base salaries in consultation with the Compensation Committee consultant.
+Effective January 1, 2021, the Compensation Committee adjusted Messrs.
+Furlong's and Macan's base salaries to \$414,400 and \$378,500, respectively.
+Upon the recommendation of the Compensation Committee, the Board adjusted Mr. Sullivan's base salary to \$650,000 effective January 1, 2021.
+The Compensation Committee evaluated all executive base salaries in consultation with the Compensation Committee consultant.